-LING 540 Diversity in Language Education (3 sem. hr.)
-This course teaches students to examine culture, acculturation, gender, and personal identity issues in the teaching of English.
-The approach to these issues is generally informed by critical applied linguistics, phenomenology, and integrationist linguistics.
+LING 499 Philosophical Perspectives in Linguistics (3 sem. hrs.)
+This course examines the philosophical bases of human language and communication, with special attention to issues relating to semantics, discourse, lexicon, metaphor, and translation, etc.; all the areas that deal with meaning creation.
+There is a critical review of some major schools of thought within philosophy of language and hermeneutics.
+These are examined in light of current insights in text linguistics, cognitive linguistics, and integrational linguistics.
+Prerequisite(s): LING 230/310, 330, and 360.
+(3-0) Linguistics, Graduate Courses The following courses are part of the Linguistics Graduate Program.
+For further information about courses see the School of Graduate Studies section or contact the MA LING Graduate Program director.
 LING 555 Historical and Comparative Linguistics (3 sem. hrs.)
 This course introduces students to language change.
 It considers how and why languages change and the role of language contact.
 It also presents different theories and methodologies useful for historical and comparative linguistic investigation.
 Students will investigate a number of related existing languages from language families around the world, and seek to reconstruct substantial elements of earlier proto-language stages in terms of phonology, morphology, lexicon, and historical dialectology.
 (3-0) LING 560 Morphosyntax II (3 sem. hrs.)
 This course explores the rich variety of morphological and syntactic constructions and processes found in human language, deepening the students' understanding of morphosyntactic phenomena from a typological perspective.
 The topics are examined within the framework of a current theory of syntax.
 NB: Offered in summer in even numbered years.
 (3-0) LING 566 Principles of Sociolinguistic Survey (3 sem. hrs.)
 This course introduces the students to the rudiments of linguistic and sociolinguistic survey.
 The focus is on purpose-driven language survey design and appropriate subsequent reporting of the findings.
 Consideration is given to current issues in social science research such as the ethics of sampling, and statistical significance of sample populations.
 Co-requisite(s): LING 210.